zhaoyan543/McSausage/README.md

 ### Main Page (Classroom 1 to 3)
 ![Alt text](https://github.com/zhaoyan543/McSausage/blob/master/image/main%20page.jpg)

+There will not be image of other classes as the interface is exactly the same as Classroom 1.

 ## Section 8 How it should work
 1) When the student tapped their card, there will be a buzzer sounding off.